 The History of the Clock Shelter

-Have you got memories of the shelter when you were little?
-From day trips or maybe from climbing into the rafters as someone said this week.
+- Have you got memories of the shelter when you were little?
+From day trips or maybe from climbing into the rafters as someone said.

 We want to hear it all, so that we don’t just preserve the shelter as it stands for tomorrow, but also collect and preserve it’s past too.